skiselev/ttl-clock/Assembly_Instructions.md

 ![Oscillator area](images/TTL_Clock-Oscillator.jpg)
   * Solder U1 - U16 integrated circuits as follows:
-    * Prior to placing an integrated circuit on the board bend its leads slightly, so they point 90 degrees downward.
-Put the IC on the side gently push it down to bend the leads.
+    * Prior to placing an integrated circuit on the board, bend its leads slightly, so they point 90 degrees downward.
+Put the IC on the side and gently push it down to bend the leads.
 Repeat on the other side of the IC
     * Double check that you're placing the integrated circuit in the right spot on the board, check the IC orientation.
 The index notch on the IC should match the boards silkscreen
     * Solder two oppsite pins (for example, pin 1 and pin 9).
 Flip the board to the component side, and __check the IC orientation and position again!__ It is not to late to desolder the IC and fix the mistake.
     * Solder remaining pins quickly (3 seconds per pin), to avoid overheating the integrated circuit